 Intaglio print.
 An image is incised into a metal plate.
-Ink is held in the surface of the plate where the metal has been incised.
+Ink is held in the surface of the plate where the metal is incised.
 The plate is printed onto damp paper through a press.

 Relief print.
 The wood or lino is cut using special tools, leaving raised surfaces.
 Paper is laid over the lino or wood and rubbed with a flat object by hand therefore creating the print.

 Non acid techniques.

 Monoprint or Monotype.
 Artwork is directly produced onto metal or perspex using ink.
 Damp paper is laid over the image and passed through the press.
 This produces free flowing designs.